62firelight/ArcBuddy-349/README.md

 https://arc-buddy-349.herokuapp.com/

 ### For developers
 These instructions assume some familiarity with command line interfaces (CLIs).
-You should also have created a [Bungie.net account](https://www.bungie.net/) and an [AWS account.](https://aws.amazon.com/)
+You should also have created a [Bungie.net account](https://www.bungie.net/).

 1. Register for an API key and client secret by [creating an application on Bungie.net](https://www.bungie.net/en/application)
 2. You will need to obtain an OAuth refresh token for your created application by following the OAuth process [detailed here](https://github.com/Bungie-net/api/wiki/OAuth-Documentation)